Basics of Energy Balance and the Greenhouse Effect

 An interactive animation provided below allows you to explore the balance of incoming and outgoing sources of energy within the climate system.
 A brief tutorial is provided below, first with the short wave component and then the long wave component of the energy budget.
 (Click image or link below to open the animation in a new window.)

-Now explore this tool yourself, at your own pace.
+Now explore these animations by yourself, at your own pace.
 It takes some time to absorb all of the information that is contained here.
 Start with the short wave energy budget.
-Once you are satisfied that you have got that down, go on to the somewhat more complex long wave energy budget.
+Once you are satisfied that you have got that down, go on to the somewhat more complex long wave energy budget by clicking the button at the ned of the first animation.

 Consider how incoming and outcoming energy sources of shortwave and longwave radiation achieve a net balance: